 When this optic arrived, it came in a very plain cardboard box that said “Sig Sauer”… I expected it to have the scope, a manual, and a cleaning cloth.
 To my surprise, it came with the scope, a manual, a Sig branded cleaning pen, and a throw lever.
 Upon seeing that I was super excited with the value of the kit.
 Normally you get a china cloth and the throw lever is another purchase.
 The fact that Sig includes all the extras in their Tango6T line of scopes makes other companies look bad.
 With almost any 1-6 scope, adjusting the magnification ring almost requires a throw lever because it’s so stiff… so Sig just threw it in instead of making a customer who just spent over $1,000 buy an additional $70ish part.
 Good on Sig, that’s a small but great way to take care of their customers.
 The cleaning pen is another nice touch as I always lose my cloths.
 Having a pen with a pocket clip will keep it secure in my range bag, again, another small detail Sig got right.

 The power knob has an off position between every brightness adjustment.
 I prefer a hard off so that way if I’m driving to the range and back, I don’t use an hour of battery, but if I forget to turn it off, it will save a lot of battery life.
 My advice, find 2 positions that you like the most and set it in between.
 Turn it on in either direction and you will have your brightness just where you want it when you turn it on.
-When you combine all of the above features just for the illumination, the battery life is extended greatly.
-The expected battery life on this scope at setting 5 or 6 is about 100 hours OF CONTINUOUS USE.
-With the auto on/off that will be greatly increased, especially that time you forgot to turn it off!
+The expected battery life on this scope at setting 5 or 6 is about 100 hours of continuous use.
 The exit pupil of the scope is threaded on the inside… If you so choose, you can put a kill flash or other accessory on it.
 The front of the optic has a little beveled design on it also, so it’s a nice change from just the end of a tube, subtle but looks good.
 Oh and I almost forgot to mention, it is covered by Sig’s Unlimited lifetime guarantee!

 The Tango6 has a Field Of View of 105.8 ft at 100 yards on 1x and 17.7 ft at 100 yards on 6x.
 The body of the optic has a seemingly random line through it, but that line has a purpose.
 This scope is being paired in some contracts with the ALPHA4 scope mount.
 The ALPHA4’s rings are split horizontally, unlike my Aero mount which is vertical ring setup.
 However, any scope mount that comes apart as a top and bottom piece will work with the auto level line.
 All you have to do is line the line up with the break in the scope mount and it will be level.
 That line makes leveling your scope quick and easy!
 It is IPX7 waterproof rated which means it’s submersible at 1 meter for 30 minutes.
 And with 4.1 inches of eye relief, it’s very easy to get behind this optic and run your gun.
 Weight is 22 oz so its got some heft similar to that of the Vortex Razor.